Lisa W. Goldstone head shot

 Faculty Directory

-Lisa W. GoldstonePharmD, MS, BCPS, BCPP
+Lisa Whittington GoldstonePharmD, MS, BCPS, BCPP

-Lisa W. GoldstonePharmD, MS, BCPS, BCPP
+Lisa Whittington GoldstonePharmD, MS, BCPS, BCPP

 Titus Family Department of Clinical Pharmacy

-Lisa Goldstone joined the faculty at USC Mann in June 2017 as an associate professor of clinical pharmacy.
+Lisa Whittington Goldstone joined the faculty at USC Mann in June 2017 as an associate professor of clinical pharmacy.
 She received her doctor of pharmacy from the University of Arizona (UA) in 2007 and became an assistant professor at the UA College of Pharmacy in 2010.
 She earned her master of science in clinical psychology from Illinois State University in 1996 and worked as a professional counselor with at-risk populations in Arizona prior to becoming a pharmacist.
 She holds board certification in both psychiatric pharmacy and pharmacotherapy.
 Goldstone has nearly 25 years of clinical experience working with patients with psychiatric disorders across all age groups in a wide variety of settings, although the majority of her work has been with underserved populations.

 Goldstone is actively involved in the American Association of Colleges of Pharmacy as the incoming chair-elect of the Pharmacy Practice Section and is involved with the Section of Pharmacy Educators Advisory Group through the American Society of Health-System Pharmacists.
 She is also a Past President of the American Association of Psychiatric Pharmacists.
 She was the recipient of the Preceptor of the Year Award in 2012 from the UA College of Pharmacy and the Original Research Award from CPNP in 2013.